Parts Of The Bible That Science Has Confirmed To Be True

 Humans are related 'by blood' (and cannot live without blood)

-Two chapters of Genesis (2:4-3:24) tell the story of Adam and Eve, a specific take on the origin of man that's so well-known, pretty much everyone's familiar with it (or some version of it).
-And while it's understandably challenging to imagine a person being formed out of another person's rib, science says it's likely that all of Homo sapiens really did have a common ancestor — a "Mitochondrial Eve" (via Your Genome).
+Two chapters of Genesis tell the story of Adam and Eve, a specific take on the origin of humanity that's so well-known, pretty much everyone's familiar with it (or some version of it).
+And while it's understandably challenging to imagine a person being formed out of another person's rib, science says it's likely that all of Homo sapiens really did have a common ancestor — a "Mitochondrial Eve."

-As the National Museum of Natural History explains, H. sapiens may have originated in Africa approximately 300,000 years ago, a period of time during which the world's climate was undergoing some drastic changes.
-The so-called shared ancestor of all modern humans may have been a Homo erectus female who lived at some point between 500,000 and 50,000 years ago.
-According to Your Genome, this idea is supported by the fact that Africa has more genetic diversity than all the other parts of Earth combined.
+Homo sapiens likely originated in Africa approximately 300,000 years ago, a period of time during which the world's climate was undergoing some drastic changes.
+The shared maternal ancestor of all modern humans may have been a female who lived at some point between 200,000 and 170,000 years ago.
+This is supported by the fact that Africa has more genetic diversity than all other regions of Earth combined.

 Earth's water is always changing states

-In a paper published under the University College Dublin's Centre for Water Resources Research, hydrologist James Dooge shares some facts that show the roots of our understanding of Earth's water cycle.
-According to Dooge, ancient ideas about water's relationship with the planet can be traced from as early as 1,000 B.C., with the Greek poet Homer depicting Earth "floating on a primal ocean."
-Of course, man's understanding of the water cycle has greatly improved since then.
-Nowadays, scientists understand that Earth's water cycle (or hydrologic cycle) involves water's never-ending movement and state changes across, above, and even within the planet (via the U.S. Geological Survey)
+In a paper published by the University of Burgundy, hydrologist James Dooge shares some facts that show the roots of our understanding of Earth's water cycle.
+According to Dooge, ancient ideas about water's relationship with the planet can be traced back as early as 1,000 B.C., with the Greek poet Homer depicting Earth "floating on a primal ocean."
+Of course, humanity's understanding of the water cycle has greatly improved since then.
+Nowadays, scientists understand that Earth's water cycle (or hydrologic cycle) involves water's never-ending movement and state changes across, above, and even within the planet.

 However, the distinction of being the hydrologic cycle theory's "discoverer" typically goes to Bernard Palissy, a hydraulics engineer who, in 1580, published that maintaining rivers was possible with just rain.
 His theories would be tested nearly a hundred years later, and only gained traction among scientific thinkers in the early 1900s.